subvisual/subvisual.com/src/posts/2020-09-15-dictator-1-0-a-new-perspective.md

 policy: `Dictator.Policies.BelongsTo`.
 There a few caveats and custom options but we will get there.

-In the meantime, we should focus on how the `Post` resource of the aforemention example is loaded.
+In the meantime, we should focus on how the `Post` resource of the aforementioned example is loaded.
 The `EctoSchema` policy implements a `load_resource/1` function that receives the HTTP request parameters as the one argument and attempts to do `Repo.get(params["id"])`.
 This simple line has two assumptions: